 - SBC-11 GUARANTEE/WARRANTY:

-documents, which provides for partial use of the produced or fabricated
+which provides for partial use of the produced or fabricated or installed system/building

-workmanship.
-The contractor shall promptly remedy any defects without
+or workmanship.
+The contractor shall promptly remedy any defects without cost to the

 (b) Applicable for Standard Requirements: Each bidder is requested to attach to the quotation a detailed statement of warranty or guarantee.
 The statement must include the period of time involved as well as the specific details of the warranty.
 In the absence of such submission, the University shall presume that a minimum ninety (90) day warranty period, from the date ordered items are delivered, shall apply.
 No statement contained on forms offered by a bidder may constitute a waiver of the implied warranty of merchantability or fitness for a particular purpose or any other implied warranty, or remedy as may be provided by law.